Truck Accident Attorneys Serving Atlanta, Georgia

 How Much Is My Case Worth?

-Similar to the question of “How long will my case take to settle?”, there is no way to predict how much a case is worth, especially without a thorough evaluation of the case.
+Similar to previous question, there is no way to predict how much a case is worth, especially without a thorough evaluation.
 (This is why you should never trust an attorney who promises you millions of dollars, yet hasn’t even reviewed the evidence in your case.)
-The value of your case will depend on numerous factors, including the degree of damages you’ve suffered.
-One thing that our lawyers can promise is that we will aggressively advocate for your right to your full compensation amount
+The potential value will depend on numerous factors, including the degree of damages you’ve suffered.
+One thing that our lawyers can promise is that we will aggressively advocate for your right to your full compensation amount.

 Do I Have to Hire a Truck Accident Attorney?